Teacher Advisor With Watson

 My Responsibilities as Design Lead

-- Delivered complete end-to-end search, discovery and download product experience, prioritized content via "Watson Recommends", My Library saved content page, landing page for teacheradvisor.org and much more.
+- Including but not limited to designing the deliverables for: end-to-end search, discovery and download product experience, prioritized content via "Watson Recommends", My Library saved content, landing page for teacheradvisor.org and much more.

 - Managed multiple full-time designers and oversaw their work from ideation, to creation, to implementation and refinement.